 The first treatment plan might not always work for patients with complex or severe health conditions, and their journey to recovery could take a long time.
 That's why patients want to have a healthcare provider who continuously follows up, monitors their progress, and is willing to explore other treatment options as a partner.

 During our ideation phase, we invited 3 patients and 3 healthcare providers to our co-design session.
 We had our participants individually brainstorm what they wanted from their ideal patient-provider relationship, grouped them into themes, then prioritized their top 3 themes.
 Then, we paired patients and providers together to see what solutions they can create based on the common themes.
 Below are the 3 themes and their favorite ideas for each theme.
+After gathering data from the co-design process, we conducted a rapid ideation session within the team and fine-tuned the solution ideas to seamlessly align with the entire health journey.

 Training for providers in empathy, understanding the experience of people with chronic illness